 Android 10 (2019)

 Android 10 marked a shift for Google.
-You might notice that there’s no sugary name for this version of Android.
+You might’ve noticed that there’s no fun and sugary name for the version of Android this year.
 That’s no mistake — along with the rollout of the latest version of Android, Google also announced a rebranding of the operating system, doing away with the naming scheme and sticking with version numbers only.
-Google also announced a new logo for Android and a new color scheme.
+Also, Google announced a new logo for Android, as well as a refreshing color scheme.

 Android 11 (2020)

-The public beta for Android 11 was released in June 2020 and is available for Google Pixel 2 ranges through to the Pixel 4 range, Xiaomi Mi 10 and 10 Pro, and OnePlus 8 and 8 Pro smartphones.
-Some features that have garnered attention are the Device Control hub, which appears to offer smart home control toggles to effortlessly manage supported devices and easily control audio and media output via your smartphone or tablet.
+The public beta for Android 11 was released in June 2020 and is available for Google Pixel 2 through Google Pixel 4 models, Xiaomi Mi 10 and 10 Pro, and OnePlus 8 and 8 Pro smartphones.
+Some features that have attracted attention are the smart-home control toggles, which reside in the Device Control hub.
+These toggles help to manage supported smart-home devices and effortlessly control audio and media output via your smartphone or tablet.